-Hot desking can be complicated to organize and implement, and there will inevitably be hitches along the way.
+Hot desking can be complicated to organize and implement, and inevitably, there will be hitches along the way.
 Consider piloting the program in one building, on one floor, or among a select number of departments who would most benefit from the switch.
-This will help you work out kinks and policies before rolling out company-wide.
+This will help you work out kinks and policies, before rolling out company-wide.

 Get feedback and input

 Staff feedback and input is essential to successfully pulling off the change to hot desking.
 Encourage staff to speak up with questions, concerns, and suggestions and take them seriously.
 Not only will you get some potentially great ideas and FAQs on the table, employees are also more likely to support something they had a hand in shaping.